johanberntsson/PunyInform/documentation/guides/game-authors-guide.md

 that provide `react_before`, `react_after` or `each_turn`.
 When the game
 is running, only objects that have this attribute are considered when checking for these properties, for reasons of speed.
-While letting the library setting this attributes automatically works well, it means there's an extra pause as the game starts.
+While letting the library set this attributes automatically works well, it means there's an extra pause as the game starts.
 For a large game, this could take a few seconds on an 8-bit computer.